OSINT-TECHNOLOGIES/dpulse/docs/dpulse-docs/docs/logging.md

 - Error (tells that due to a more serious problem, the software has not been able to perform some function)
 - Critical (tells serious error, indicating that the program itself may be unable to continue running)

 You can use these levels according to your needs by editing the configuration file.
-You can read more about changing configuration parameters in 'Configuration file' paragraph.
+You can read more about changing configuration parameters in "Configuration file" paragraph.

 ## How it looks like in practice